calroc/Thun/docs/sphinx_docs/notebooks/Zipper.rst

 Traversing Datastructures with Zippers
 ======================================

-This notebook is about using the "zipper" with joy datastructures.
-See the `Zipper wikipedia entry <https://en.wikipedia.org/wiki/Zipper_%28data_structure%29>`__ or the original paper: `"FUNCTIONAL PEARL The Zipper" by Gérard Huet <https://www.st.cs.uni-saarland.de/edu/seminare/2005/advanced-fp/docs/huet-zipper.pdf>`__
+This notebook is about using the “zipper” with joy datastructures.
+See the `Zipper wikipedia entry <https://en.wikipedia.org/wiki/Zipper_%28data_structure%29>`__ or the original paper: `“FUNCTIONAL PEARL The Zipper” by Gérard Huet <https://www.st.cs.uni-saarland.de/edu/seminare/2005/advanced-fp/docs/huet-zipper.pdf>`__

-Given a datastructure on the stack we can navigate through it, modify it, and rebuild it using the "zipper" technique.
+Given a datastructure on the stack we can navigate through it, modify it, and rebuild it using the “zipper” technique.

 .. code:: ipython2